bishDOTexe/bishDOTexe.github.io/_posts/2022-07-13-enumeration_using_gobuster.md

 <h1>Enumeration Explained</h1>

-Enumeration is a vital part of the Ethical Hacker Methodology step known as reconnaisance.
+Enumeration is a vital part of the Ethical Hacker Methodology step known as reconnaissance.
 To put it plain and simple, you want as much information as possible in order to effectively attack your target.
 Agree?
-Agree.
+Agree!

 First, lets define what Enumeration is.
 [Enumeration] is the act or process of making or stating a list of things one after another.
 This could means making a list of potential vulnerabilites, potential weaknesses, etc.